logship-io/grafana-logship-datasource/README.md

 | order by StartTime asc
 ```

-### ADX Time Series Queries
+### Logship Time Series Queries

-_ADX Time Series_ are for queries that use the [Kusto `make-series` operator](https://docs.microsoft.com/en-us/azure/kusto/query/make-seriesoperator).
+_Logship Time Series_ are for queries that use the [Kusto `make-series` operator](https://docs.microsoft.com/en-us/azure/kusto/query/make-seriesoperator).
 The query must have exactly one datetime column named `Timestamp` and at least one value column.
 There may also optionally be string columns that will be labels.

 Example: